siderolabs/talos/website/content/docs/v0.15/Guides/editing-machine-configuration.md

 * `talosctl edit machineconfig` to launch an editor with existing node configuration, make changes and apply configuration back
 * `talosctl patch machineconfig` to apply automated machine configuration via JSON patch

-Each of these commands can operate in one of three modes:
+Each of these commands can operate in one of four modes:

+* apply change in automatic mode(default): reboot if the change can't be applied without a reboot, otherwise apply the change immediately
-* apply change with a reboot (default): update configuration, reboot Talos node to apply configuration change
+* apply change with a reboot (`--mode=reboot`): update configuration, reboot Talos node to apply configuration change
-* apply change immediately (`--immediate` flag): change is applied immediately without a reboot, only `.cluster` sub-tree of the machine configuration can be updated in Talos 0.9
+* apply change immediately (`--mode=no-reboot` flag): change is applied immediately without a reboot, fails if the change contains any fields that can not be updated without a reboot
-* apply change on next reboot (`--on-reboot`): change is staged to be applied after a reboot, but node is not rebooted
+* apply change on next reboot (`--mode=staged`): change is staged to be applied after a reboot, but node is not rebooted
+* apply change in the interactive mode (`--mode=interactive`; only for `talosctl apply-config`): launches TUI based interactive installer

-> Note: applying change on next reboot (`--on-reboot`) doesn't modify current node configuration, so next call to
+> Note: applying change on next reboot (`--mode=staged`) doesn't modify current node configuration, so next call to
-> `talosctl edit machineconfig --on-reboot` will not see changes
+> `talosctl edit machineconfig --mode=staged` will not see changes

+The list of config changes allowed to be applied immediately in talos v0.15:

+* `.debug`
+* `.cluster`
+* `.machine.time`
+* `.machine.certCANs`
+* `.machine.network`
+* `.machine.sysctls`
+* `.machine.logging`
+* `.machine.controlplane`
+* `.machine.kubelet`
+* `.machine.kernel`

 ### `talosctl apply-config`